gimler/guzzle-docs/en/guide/service/creating_dynamic_commands.rst

 ===============  =================================================================  ===========================================
 Attribute        Description                                                        Example
 ===============  =================================================================  ===========================================
-location         The location in which the parameter will be added to the           ``location="path"`` or
+location         The location in which the parameter will be added to the           ``location="query"`` or
                  generated request.                                                 ``location="header:X-Header"``
 type             Type of variable (array, boolean, class, date, enum, float,        ``type="class:Guzzle\Common\Collection"``
                  integer, regex, string, timestamp).
 Some type commands accept